zaicodes/blingz-accessories/README.md

 - Narender S. - my mentor, for checking my progress and providing helpful feedback.

 - Jessica I. – for the weekly stand-ups which were very helpful and informative.

-- Asim S. (Preply) – an online tutor, who helped me learn how to code and develop this skill (highly recommend him).